zer0-os/ZNS/docs/contracts/access/AAccessControlled.md

 Internal function to set the access controller address.

-This function checks if the caller has the admin role in the current in-state contract and checks if the new access controller address passed is in fact a `ZNSAccessController` contract that is already set up with the same caller as an admin.
+This function checks if the caller has the GOVERNOR_ROLE in the current in-state contract and checks if the new access controller address passed is in fact a `ZNSAccessController` contract that is already set up with the same caller as GOVERNOR.
 This prevents from setting the wrong address.

 #### Parameters